Andrew32A/typing-gym/README.md

 ```

 Also, one of the biggest hurdles was the blinking cursor logic which signaled the user where their cursor was positioned.
 I ended up doing something similar to the
-"correct" and "incorrect" class names and assigning the correct span index with a "blinking" tag which had some keyframes and border styling attatched to it.
+"correct" and "incorrect" class names and assigning the correct span index with a "blinking" tag which had some keyframes and border styling attached to it.
 When the user would type or the timer hits zero, a function would erase all "blinking" class tags from all span elements
 then reassign the correct span with "blinking".
 This was especially tricky when the user would hit "backspace" so we had to add an argument which would inverse the array position selector to hit the span before the current index.
 Huge props to these amazing folks who helped me out with this: <br> <br>
 https://github.com/alexcrocha <br>